Newtown (NSW)

 The level of residential development activity in Newtown is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Newtown has recorded around 6 residential properties granted approval annually.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 34 homes were approved, with an additional 7 approved so far in FY-26.
-Despite population decline, development activity has been adequate relative to other areas, which is positive for buyers.
+AreaSearch analysis of ABS building approval numbers shows Newtown recorded around 6 residential properties granted approval annually.
+Over the past 5 financial years, from FY-21 to FY-25, approximately 34 homes were approved, with another 7 approved so far in FY-26.
+Despite population decline, development activity has been adequate relative to other areas, benefiting buyers.

-The average construction cost value of new properties is $380,000.
-This year, $5.0 million in commercial development approvals have been recorded, suggesting the area's residential character.
-New development consists of 22.0% detached dwellings and 78.0% attached dwellings, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+New properties are constructed at an average expected construction cost value of $380,000.
+This year, $5.0 million in commercial development approvals have been recorded, indicating the area's residential character.
+New development consists of 22.0% detached dwellings and 78.0% attached dwellings, attracting downsizers, investors, and first-time purchasers due to affordable entry pathways.

 Frequently Asked Questions - Development